Beyond the growth rate of cosmic structure: Testing modified gravity models with an extra degree of freedom: Data analysis

 We use only the lowest and highest redshift bins for which the redshift ranges are separate and non-overlapping.
 Correlation of bins between different redshifts and regions is assumed to be negligible.
 However, correlations between the multipole moments in the same bin are important.
 The covariance matrix for the three multipole power spectra has been estimated using mock catalogues generated by the Comoving Lagrangian approach~\cite{Tassev:2013pn} in a similar way to those described in Ref.~\cite{WiggleZBAO}.
 Full details of these simulations are given in Ref.~\cite{Koda:ip}.

 \para{Alcock--Paczynski effect} To convert redshift-space measurements of galaxy positions into an estimated power spectrum requires a fiducial cosmological model with which to translate observed angles and redshifts into distances.
 When comparing the power spectrum predicted by a given model to the observed power spectrum we must account for discrepancies between the model and this fiducial cosmology.
-In addition the model power spectrum must be convolved with the survey window function.
-This quantifies incompleteness in the survey volume due to the observing strategy.
-For example, incompleteness may be caused by the presence of bright stars which obscure galaxies.
-If uncorrected these holes can introduce fake large-scale structure into the survey.
+This may introduce artificial anisotropies that confuse the extraction of redshift-space distortions.
+To account for this effect we introduce anisotropic scaling factors $a_\perp$, $a_\parallel$ that satisfy~\cite{Tegmark:2006,Reid:2009,Swanson:2010}